 If you’re having problems with site speed, consider getting rid of some of your plugins.

-How to Install a Plugin
+How to Install and Use a WordPress Plugin

-Before we get going, you need to know how to install a plugin.
+Before we get going, you need to know how to install a WordPress plugin.
 It’s not hard, so don’t worry, even if you’re not “techy.”

 First, go to the bar of settings on the lefthand side of your WordPress admin area and click on “Plugins.”